MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 #### Hiding a Template

 1. Open the **Templates** dashboard.
-2. Locate the Template you want to archive, and at the ellipses in its row, select **Hide**.
+2. Locate the Template you want to hide and at the ellipses in its row, select **Hide**.
 3. When you see the confirmation message, select **Hide**.

 #### Hide an Assessment

 1. Open the **Assessments** dashboard.
-2. Select the **Group** from the dropdown that contains the Assessment you want to archive.
+2. Select the **Group** from the dropdown that contains the Assessment you want to hide.
-3. Locate the Assessment you want to archive, and at the ellipses, select **Hide**.
+3. Locate the Assessment you want to hide and at the ellipses, select **Hide**.
 4. When you see the confirmation message, select **Hide**.

 #### View hidden Assessments

 1. Open the **Assessments** dashboard tab and select the **Include Hidden** checkbox.
 2. The hidden assessments appear in the **Hidden Assessments** section.
-3. Select the Assessment name to open and view the Assessment.

 #### Unhide an Assessment

 1. On the **Assessments** tab, select the **Include Hidden** checkbox.
 2. The hidden assessments appear in the **Hidden Assessments** section.
-3. Locate the Assessment you want to activate and from the ellipses, select **Unhide**.
+3. Locate the Assessment you want to unhide and at the ellipses, select **Unhide**.
 4. When you see the confirmation message, select **Unhide**.

 ## Controls and Actions